Kyrgyzstan evacuates thousands after Tajikistan clashes | DW | 30.04.2021

 The Central Asian country has said its death toll in armed clashes with rival Tajikistan had reached 13.
 The two countries have agreed a cease-fire after the worst fighting in years.

-Kyrgyzstan said on Friday that over ten thousand citizens had been evacuated following violent armed clashes with neighboring Tajikistan.
+Kyrgyzstan said on Friday that over 10,000 citizens had been evacuated following violent armed clashes with neighboring Tajikistan.

 A Health Ministry statement confirmed 134 casualties "including 13 fatalities," with two of the injured in a serious condition.